Paradoxically though, if I play just the right kind music, I’ll sleep like a baby.

 10. Comptine d’un autre été, from Amelie by Yann Tiersen

-This playlist starts off with some relaxing, but upbeat chill-out.
-But the second half slows things right down, finishing with a brain entrainment album that should put the finishing touches on your journey to a peaceful night’s sleep.
+This playlist starts off with some relaxing, but upbeat chill out.
+Then the second half slows things right down, finishing with a brain entrainment album that should send you on your way to a peaceful night’s sleep.

-1. So Easy, Melody A.M. by Royskopp (the whole album is also great for relaxing to)
+1. So Easy, Melody A.M. by Royskopp (the whole album is also great for relaxation)